Sorry, you need to enable JavaScript to visit this website.

 Placements

 Placements can be within a University department or a conservation organisation and can include fieldwork away from Cambridge.
-Students make an assessed presentation on their proposed work to a forum during the Easter Term, and produce a maximum 10,000-word report for assessment.
+Students make an assessed presentation on their proposed work to a forum during the Easter Term, and produce a piece of coursework (max.
+6,000 words) relating to the placement, as well as a placement report (max.
+4,000 words), and an oral presentation.

 Feedback